-This workshop, designed for first time lobbyists, will cover the legislative process from introduction of bills to passage in the House and Senate.
-Learn about the committee and screening processes at the caucus level, and the work that happens behind the scenes so you can make sure your bill gets to a vote in committee and on the floor.
+This workshop, designed for first time lobbyists, will cover the legislative process from introduction of bills, to passage in the House and Senate, and onto the Governor’s desk.
+Learn about the differences between ‘long’ and ‘short’ sessions, committee and screening processes at the caucus level, and the work that happens behind the scenes.
+They’ll cover the basics and ‘big picture’ of the legislative process.

 SESSION II -- 11:45am - 12:45pm

-REP. MATT LESSER: Chair, Banks Committee, Connecticut House of Representatives
+REP. JILLIAN GILCHREST: Chair, Human Services Committee, CT House of Representatives